8090-inc/xrx-core/docs/content/quickstart.md

 ELEVENLABS_VOICE_ID=<your elevenlabs voice id>
 ```

-## How To Run the Simple Agent application
+## How To Run "Simple App"

-1. Navigate to the `Simple Agent` directory within the `applications` folder.
-Inside this directory, locate the example `.env` file and input your API keys.
+1. Navigate to the `Simple App` directory within the `xrx-sample-apps` folder.
+Inside this directory, copy the `env-example.txt` to a `.env` file and input your API keys.

 2. Follow the instructions in the `Readme.md` file to install the necessary requirements.